TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

 ::::

 Using the above rules we can give shorter proofs of statements concerning linear systems.
-We illustrate this by having a second look at
+We illustrate this by having a second look at  {prf:ref}`Prop:SolSet:SolplusHom`:
-Proposition {prf:ref}`Prop:SolSet:SolplusHom`:

 ::::{prf:example}
 :label: Ex:MatVecProduct:SolplusHomRevisited